CDCgov/MaRS/docs/index.md

 **Preparation**

-1. Begin thawing the reagent cartridge and HT1 before denaturing and diluting libraries by placing them in a room temperature water bath for about an hour
+1. Begin thawing the reagent cartridge and HT1 before denaturing and diluting libraries by placing them in a room temperature water bath for about an hour.

-    A. Once thawed, store the cartridge and HT1 in the ice bucket until ready for sample loading.
+2. Once thawed, store the cartridge and HT1 in the ice bucket until ready for sample loading.

-2. Obtain an ice bucket for your thawed cartridge, freshly made reagents, and sample.
+3. Obtain an ice bucket for your thawed cartridge, freshly made reagents, and sample.
-3. Check pH of the stock 1.0N NaOH and the resulting 0.2N NaOH dilution using pH reader.

-    **Note:** CO2 in the room will acidify NaOH over time.
+4. Check pH of the stock 1.0N NaOH and the resulting 0.2N NaOH dilution using pH reader. **NOTE:** CO2 in the room will acidify NaOH over time.
 It is absolutely **critical** that the NaOH has a minimum pH \&gt;12.5.

-4. Prepare a fresh dilution of 0.2 N NaOH [this is a critical step; NaOH must be prepared fresh every time]
+5. Prepare a fresh dilution of 0.2 N NaOH. **NOTE: this is a critical step; NaOH must be prepared fresh every time.**

-    A. Using a 1000ul pipette, measure out 800uL of laboratory-grade water.
+6. Using a 1000ul pipette, measure out 800uL of laboratory-grade water.

-    B. In a separate microcentrifuge tube, measure 200uL of stock 1.0N NaOH.
+7. In a separate microcentrifuge tube, measure 200uL of stock 1.0N NaOH.

-    C. Combine the two volumes and then invert several times to mix

-    **Note:** This results in a 1mL of 0.2N NaOH solution; the resulting solution cannot be stored and must be used within 6 hours

-    **Note:** The final concentration of NaOH cannot exceed 0.001 (1mM).
-Higher NaOH concentrations will inhibit library hybridization to the flow cell and result in very low cluster density.
+8. Combine the two volumes and then invert several times to mix. **NOTE:** This results in a 1mL of 0.2N NaOH solution; the resulting solution cannot be stored and must be used within 6 hours. **NOTE:** The final concentration of NaOH cannot exceed 0.001 (1mM). _Higher NaOH concentrations will inhibit library hybridization to the flow cell and result in very low cluster density._

-5. If you have not already done so, prepare a 200mM stock of Tris-HCl pH7.0 by combining 800 μl of Laboratory-grade water and 200 μl of Tris-HCl 1M.
+9. If you have not already done so, prepare a 200mM stock of Tris-HCl pH7.0 by combining 800 μl of Laboratory-grade water and 200 μl of Tris-HCl 1M.

 **Denature DNA**

-1. Combine the following volumes of pooled final DNA library and freshly diluted 0.2 N NaOH in a microcentrifuge tube:
+1. Combine the 4nM pooled library (5 μl) and 0.2N NaOH (5 μl) in a microcentrifuge tube:

-  * 4 nM pooled library (5 μl)

-  * 0.2 N NaOH (5 μl)

 2. Set aside the remaining dilution of 0.2 N NaOH to prepare a PhiX control within the next 12 hours.

 3. Vortex briefly to mix the sample solution, and then centrifuge the sample solution at 280 × g (or about 1500rpm) at 20°C for 1 minute.

 4. Incubate for 5 minutes at room temperature to denature the DNA into single strands.

 5. To the 10 μl of denatured library, add 5 μl of 200mM Tris-HCl pH7.0 to neutralize the NaOH.

-6. Add the following volume of pre‐chilled HT1 to the tube containing denatured DNA:

-  *  Denatured DNA + Tris-HCl (15 μl)
+6. Add pre-chilled HT1 (985 μl) to the denatured DNA + Tris-HCl (15 μl).

-  * Pre‐chilled HT1 (985 μl)

 Adding the HT1 results in a 20 pM denatured library in 1 mM NaOH.

 7. Place the denatured DNA on ice until you are ready to proceed to final dilution.

 **Quick Review/Guide for denaturing 4nM library:**
 ![Denature](assets/images/Denaturing4nmLibrary.png)

 **NOTE: If you have to start with a lower concentration library, follow the below protocol for denaturing a 2nM library.**

 **Quick Review/Guide for denaturing 2nM library:**
 ![Denature 2](assets/images/DenauringTWOnmLibrary.png)

 **Dilution chart for 10pM library:**